 Sometimes it’s not the work that drains us, it’s the environment we’re doing it in.
 You can love what you do and still feel completely depleted at the end of the day.
 Maybe it’s the constant tension in the air, the lack of appreciation, or the feeling that no matter how hard you try, it’s never enough.

 We spend so much of our lives at work that when our workplace becomes toxic, it seeps into every part of our being.
-You might notice yourself coming home exhausted, replaying conversations in your mind, or feeling like your spark is slowly dimming.
+You might notice yourself coming home exhausted, replaying conversations in your mind, or feeling as though your spark is slowly dimming.
 Maybe you used to love what you do, but lately, even thinking about work feels heavy.

 If you’ve ever left work feeling heavy, anxious, or disconnected from yourself, this one’s for you.

-How Toxic Workplaces Affect Your Energy
+How Toxic Workplaces Affect Your Energy and Well-Being

 • Constant tension or anxiety — that Sunday-night dread, or waking up already tired before the day begins.